HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 NOTE: Although this level of identity verification may be relevant to prevent duplicates in medical record systems, the lack of in person or virtual match of an individual to a photo in evidence or control of an authenticator associated with evidence generally does not provide high confidence in the identity of the individual.

-NOTE: Social Security Number does not have a role as evidence in levels beyond IAL 1.5 except as may be needed for identity resolution above and beyond other requried evidence.
+NOTE: Social Security Number does not have a role as evidence in identity assurance levels beyond IAL 1.5 except as may be needed for identity resolution above and beyond other requried evidence.

 ​